nodemcu/nodemcu-firmware/docs/en/getting-started.md

 [Self-contained NodeMCU flasher](https://github.com/marcelstoer/nodemcu-pyflasher) with GUI based on Python, esptool.py (see below) and wxPython.
 A runnable .exe is available for Windows and a .dmg for macOS.

-**No installation required on Windows and macOS!** Instructions how to run it on other platforms available on project site.
+**No installation required on Windows and macOS!** Instructions how to run it on other platforms are available on the project site.

 ![](https://github.com/marcelstoer/nodemcu-pyflasher/raw/master/images/gui.png)